FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 </details>
 </blockquote>

 An here comes the neat part, looking at the fragment shader, we use the brightness of the video, which goes from `[0.0 - 1.0]` to index into the X-Axis of our 1D LUT, which also has texture coordinates corresponding to`[0.0 - 1.0]`, resulting in the expression `vec4 finalcolor = texture(lut, videoColor);`.
-In WebGL 1.0, we don't have 1D-Textures, so we use a 2D-Texture of 1px height. `vec4 finalColor = texture2D(lut, vec2(videoColor, 0.5));` Thus the resulting code actually needs the Y coordinate as well, neither of which particularly matters.
+In WebGL 1.0, we don't have 1D-Textures, so we use a 2D-Texture of 1px height. `vec4 finalColor = texture2D(lut, vec2(videoColor, 0.5));` Thus the resulting code actually needs the Y coordinate as well, [neither of which particularly matters](https://github.com/tuket/opengl_tex1d_benchmark).

-The `0.0` black in the video is mapped to the color on the left and `1.0` white in the video is mapped to the color on the right, with all colors in between being assigned to their corresponding values.
+The `0.0` black in the video is mapped to the color on the left and `1.0` white in the video is mapped to the color on the right, with all colors in between being assigned to their corresponding values. ***1D vector in, 3D vector out.***

 What makes this map so well to the GPU, is that on GPUs we get bilinear filtering for free when performing texture reads.
 So if our 8-bits per channel video has 256 distinct shades of grey, but our 1D-Lut is only 32 pixels wide, then the texture access in between two pixels gets linearly interpolated automatically.
 In the above selection box you can try setting the 1D Lut to different sizes and compare.